zsviczian/obsidian-excalidraw-plugin/README.md

   - Anything you add between the frontmatter and the `# Text Elements` heading will be ignored by Excalidraw, i.e. you can add whatever you like here, and it will be preserved as part of the document.
   - Excalidraw documents now show up in graph view.
   - The following front matter keys will customize how the drawing is displayed - overriding general settings:
-    - `excalidraw-link-prefix: "📍"` preview prefix for internal links
+"` preview prefix for internal links
-    - `excalidraw-url-prefix: "🌐"` preview prefix for external links
+    - `excalidraw-url-prefix: preview prefix for external links
     - `excalidraw-link-brackets: true|false` whether or not to display brackets around links in preview
     - `excalidraw-default-mode: view|zen` Open this document in view mode or zen mode by defult.
 The default view mode is excellent for presentation slides.
-  - Frontmatter tags to customize image export at a file level [519](https://github.com/zsviczian/obsidian-excalidraw-plugin/issues/519).
-If these keys are present, they will override the default Excalidraw embed and export settings.
+  - Frontmatter tags to customize image are present, they will override the default Excalidraw embed and export settings.
     - `excalidraw-export-transparent: true`:  true == Transparent / false == with background.
     - `excalidraw-export-dark`: true == Dark mode / false == light mode.
     - `excalidraw-export-padding`: Specify the export padding for the image.